MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-antivirus-performance-mode.md

 Dev Drive is a new form of storage volume available to improve performance for key developer workloads.

-Dev Drive builds on ReFS technology to employ targeted file system optimizations and provide more control over storage volume settings and security, including trust designation, antivirus configuration, and administrative control over which filters are attached
+Dev Drive builds on ReFS technology to employ targeted file system optimizations and provide more control over storage volume settings and security, including trust designation, antivirus configuration, and administrative control over which filters are attached.

 For more information about Dev Drive, see: [Set up a Dev Drive on Windows 11](/windows/dev-environment/dev-drive)